Chow-Ho/Test/readme.txt

-git is a verrion control system. git is a free soft.
+git is a destributed verrion control system. git is a free soft.